wesleylhandy/gatsby-ticketing-app-theme/README.md

 │   ├── gatsby-config.js
 │   ├── package.json
 │   └── src
+├── LICENSE
+├── .gitignore
 ├── package.json
 └── yarn.lock

-3 directories, 10 files
+3 directories, 15 files
 ```

-### `gatsby-theme-minimal`
+### `gatsby-theme-ticketing-service`

 This directory is the theme package itself.
-You should rename this at
-some point to be `gatsby-theme-{my-theme-name}`.
-Also change the
-`package.json` name field and the corresponding dependency in the
-example directory's `package.json`/`gatsby-config.js` to match the chosen name.

-- `gatsby-theme-minimal/`
+- `gatsby-theme-ticketing-service/`
   - `gatsby-config.js`: An empty gatsby-config that you can use as a starting point for building functionality into your theme.
   - `index.js`: Since themes also function as plugins, this is an empty file that
     gatsby needs to use this theme as a plugin.